petmac/petmac.github.io/content/posts/what-is-programming.md

 ---
+date: 2022-03-17T16:22:11Z
+description: ""
+draft: false
+featured_image: ""
+tags: []
 title: "What is Programming?"
-date: 2022-03-17T16:22:11Z
+toc: true
+type: "post"
 ---
-# Introduction
+## Introduction

 This page borrows heavily from [Mike Acton](https://twitter.com/mike_acton).

-# Transformation of data
+## Transformation of data

 Writing code is a means to solving a problem, and primarily the problem is that some data (input) needs to be transformed into something else (output).